 We address this challenge by proposing a data-informed epidemic model that takes both the distribution of misinformed individuals and a physical mobility network into account.
-Using this data, we augment the Susceptible-Infected-Recovered (SIR) model to account for a subpopulation of ``misinformed'' individuals.
+Using this data, we augment the Susceptible Infected Recovered (SIR) model to account for a subpopulation of ``misinformed'' individuals.
 We refer to this as the Susceptible Misinformed Infected Recovered (SMIR) model.
-We explore how the misinformed group can affect the larger, ordinary population using both a mean-field approximation, which assumes all individuals have an equal chance of interacting, and a multi-level agent-based simulation based on two large, data-informed network: a social network where misinformation spreads and a contact network where the disease can propagate.
-A contact network of approximately 20 million nodes is constructed by leveraging large-scale Twitter data, county-level voting records, and cellphone mobility data.
+We explore how the misinformed group can affect the larger, ordinary population using a multi-level agent-based simulation based on two large, data-informed networks: a social network where misinformation spreads and a contact network where the disease can propagate.
+A contact network of approximately 20 million nodes is constructed by leveraging large-scale Twitter data, county-level voting records, and cell phone mobility data.
 We incorporate theoretically extreme values of the parameter responsible for the epidemic transmission to evaluate best- and worst-case scenarios about the impact of misinformed individuals on the spread of disease and obtain quantitative bounds on the harm caused by misinformation.
 The proposed model lets us move beyond simplified experimental settings to assess the impacts of misinformation\cite{Tay2024Jan}.